-Students may receive academic credit for prior learning enabling them to begin college work at advanced levels and shorten the time required to obtain degrees, diplomas or certificates.
+Students may receive academic credit for prior learning enabling them to begin college work at advanced levels and shorten the time required to obtain degrees, diplomas, or certificates.
 Credit for prior learning may be established by any of the following methods: transfer credits, courses taken at area career and technology centers, College Level Examination Program (CLEP), credit for examination, and credit for experiential learning.

-Credit can be granted only for those courses which are listed in the Pennsylvania Highlands catalog.
 The courses must meet the requirements of the program in which the student is enrolled.
 Credits obtained for prior learning are not used in the computation of the grade point average.
 These credits are not applied to VA benefits, Selective Service deferment, Social Security benefits, or scholastic honors.
 A maximum of half of the credits needed for degree completion may be awarded to a student for all credits earned for prior learning.